jon-jacky/Piety/tasks/README.md

   then starts our custom *pysh* Python interpreter.

 - **writer.py**: Functions that put text into sked buffers and edsel windows, intended to be called from background tasks.
-Code here also restores
-  the cursor to the correct location in the *pysh* Python command line,   or in a display editing window, after a background task updates an editor   window.
+Code here also restores the cursor to the correct location in the *pysh* Python command line,   or in a display editing window, after a background task updates another window.

 - **writer.txt**:  Notes on *writer.py*.